Get started now.

 Manitoba only has a population of around 1.2 million people, yet it is easily one of Canada's most intriguing provinces.
 For almost anyone looking to make a new start, this region makes a lot of sense.
 For one thing, the number of residents has been climbing—at a rate above the national average between 2010 and 2013 alone.
 And the province's economic growth (in terms of GDP) is consistently strong.
 In 2015 alone, Manitoba's Real GDP was an impressive 2.3 percent.*

 It all adds up to opportunity.
-You can live and go to school somewhere that has the friendly vibe of a small community without sacrificing the career possibilities and lifestyle amenities that you expect from a big urban environment.
-And vocational schools and colleges in Manitoba—such as Herzing College and Robertson College—specialize in providing educational pathways that help people take advantage of the opportunities found within some of the province's most active industries.
+You can live and go to school somewhere with the friendly vibe of a small community without sacrificing the career possibilities and lifestyle amenities you expect from a big urban environment.
+And vocational schools and colleges in Manitoba specializing in providing educational pathways can help you take advantage of the opportunities found within some of the province's most active industries.

 Noteworthy Career Sectors in Manitoba